Quantum Natural Language Processing on Near-Term Quantum Computers: Diagram Rewriting

 \subsection{The \texttt{snake_removal} method}

 The second rewrite method we present, which we call the \texttt{snake_removal} method, is based on previous results by Ref.~\cite{dunnvicary}~and~\cite{Delpeuch2017}.
 Instead of working with the full symmetric pregroup grammar $\hat{\textbf{G}}$, the \texttt{snake_removal} method considers the full sub-category of $\hat{\textbf{G}}$ spanned only by the atomic types and their products, which we call $\hat{\textbf{G}}_{aut}$.
 This subcategory does not contain any word states which involve any adjoint types: instead, it contains the partial transposes of those states where all output wires with adjoint type have been bent into input wires.
 A set of generators for this sub-category can be obtained by picking one representative for each word.
-This procedure is called the \emph{autonomisation} of diagrams~\cite{Delpeuch2017} and some examples of its application can be found below:
+This procedure is called the \emph{autonomisation} of diagrams~\cite{Delpeuch2017}. and examples of its application to the parts of speech of noun, adjective, intransitive verb, transitive verb, and relative pronoun are:

+The idea is that states which have a wire of (left or right) adjoint type are replaced by processes all of whose wires have non-adjoint types.
+We understand this is possible simply by bending wires:

 The \texttt{snake_removal} method prescribes the autonomisation of each word and subsequent yanking of the wires, as done in Def.~2.12 of Ref.~\cite{dunnvicary}: